National Strategy to Reduce Gambling Harms delivery update

 Phil Mackie, Chair of the Scotland Strategy Implementation Group said: “I welcome the Gambling Commission’s publication of the new and improved actions map.
 This new format will support the Scotland Strategy Implementation Group’s work to collaborate to reduce gambling harms, and identify collective priorities for action.”

-The National Strategy to Reduce Gambling Harm’s actions map is now available in an accessible web-friendly format.
+The National Strategy to Reduce Gambling Harm’s actions map is now available to download.
 Further information on the Strategy is now available on our new website.

 Show updates to this content